sunholo-data/sunholo-py/docs/docs/VACs/vertex-llamaindex.md

 Once your configuration is loaded within Multivac, embed and index them by adding files to your Google Cloud Storage bucket to have the files indexed, via [`llamaindex.import_files.py`](../sunholo/llamaindex/import_files).
 This supports large amounts of files.

+For more details on how to set up indexing, see the [embedding pipeline documentation](../howto/embedding).

 ## Config

 To use LlamaIndex on VertexAI, set up a memory store to send data to: